adobe/aem-cif-guides-venia/README.md

 ## How to build

+**Important**: The Venia project has two build profiles depending on the target platform where you deploy the project:
+* `cloud` (default profile): this is the default profile and targets AEM as a Cloud Service (AEMaaCS).
+This is active by default if you don't specify a profile or if `-Pcloud` is defined.
+* `classic`: this profile is for Abobe Managed Services (AMS) or on-premise deployments.
+This is defined with the `-Pclassic` profile.

+_Note that while the 'cloud' profile is active by default, the default behavior of maven is to disable it when any other profile is specified on the command line.
+This means that, for example, one has to explicitly specify the 'cloud' profile when using one of the installation profiles shown below._

-To build all the modules run in the project root directory the following command with Maven 3:
+To build all the modules with the default `cloud` profile, run in the project root directory the following command with Maven 3:

     mvn clean install

 If you have a running AEM instance you can build and package the whole project and deploy into AEM with

-    mvn clean install -PautoInstallPackage
+    mvn clean install -PautoInstallPackage,cloud

 Or to deploy it to a publish instance, run

-    mvn clean install -PautoInstallPackagePublish
+    mvn clean install -PautoInstallPackagePublish,cloud

 Or alternatively

-    mvn clean install -PautoInstallPackage -Daem.port=4503
+    mvn clean install -PautoInstallPackage,cloud -Daem.port=4503

 Or to deploy only the bundle to the author, run

-    mvn clean install -PautoInstallBundle
+    mvn clean install -PautoInstallBundle,cloud

+If you are bulding the Venia demo for on-premise deployment, simply use `mvn clean install -Pclassic` for the top-level command that builds all the modules, and replace the `cloud` profile with `classic` in the other example commands like `mvn clean install -PautoInstallPackage,classic`.

 ## Testing